manjunathamajety/jrnlc/README.md

 The tool assumes it is the sole writer of the journal file.
 Concurrent writes or external modification are not supported.

-## Status

-This is a personal project developed for learning and daily use.

-The interface may change and some edge cases may still need polishing.
-Bug reports and feedback are welcome, but backward compatibility is not guaranteed.

 ## Non-goals